 Military Accident Claims

-We specialise in helping victims of military accidents and injuries claim the compensation they deserve
+We specialise in helping victims of military accidents and injuries claim the army compensation they deserve

 Everyone who joins the armed forces is aware of the risks of the job.
-Accidents and injuries happen regularly, but you have the right to expect that your employer responsibly manages these risks to minimise the danger of you being harmed.
+After all, accidents and injuries happen regularly.
+That said, you have the right to expect that your employer responsibly manages these risks, to minimise the danger of you being harmed.

-If you have had an accident or your loved one has been killed, and you believe it is due to negligence, The Compensation Experts may be able to help.
-We strongly believe that if you put your life on the line, then you need someone to have your back when your employer has let you down, so we work with expert personal injury solicitors who understand the process of a successful compensation claim for a military injury.
+If you have had an accident or your loved one has been killed while serving in the military, and you believe it was due to negligence, The Compensation Experts may be able to help you claim army injury compensation.
+We strongly believe that if you put your life on the line, then you need someone to have your back when your employer has let you down; we work with expert personal injury solicitors who understand the process of a successful army compensation claim for a military injury.

 What is a Military Compensation Claim?

-It doesn’t matter if you have been discharged from your military post or you are still a serving member, you may be able to make a claim for compensation if you have received an injury in a way which you believe was negligent.
+It doesn’t matter if you have been discharged from your military post or you are still a serving member, you may be able to make a claim for army compensation if you have received an injury as a result of someone else’s negligence.
 The Ministry of Defence must follow the same Health and Safety at work legislation as any other employer.
 They also have a duty to take reasonable steps to ensure you are as safe at work as possible.

-You may be able to make a claim for compensation if you believe your injury was caused by:
+You may be able to make a claim for military compensation, if you believe your injury was caused by:

 - Insufficient training before carrying out duties in the field.

 - Improper supervision, including training recruits.